ALL FIELDS REQUIRED*

 California law takes sexual harassment cases very seriously – and so do we.
 When your employer doesn’t take appropriate action, we can help you through the correct procedures so that you can protect your rights, recover compensation, and work in an environment that has your safety and comfort in mind.

 Sexual harassment can vary widely depending on the situation and nature of the occurrence.
 It may take the form of threats, be verbal in nature, or be physical or environmental.
 Here are some examples:

-The Law Office of Omid Nosrati not only has experience in working with the complexities of sexual harassment cases, we understand that these claims can be emotionally taxing to go through.
+Nosratilaw, A Professional Law Corporation not only has experience in working with the complexities of sexual harassment cases, we understand that these claims can be emotionally taxing to go through.
 If you have been the victim of sexual harassment in Los Angeles, schedule a free consultation with a Los Angeles employment attorney today.

 If you’re the victim of sexual harassment at work, there are probably a hundred questions around troubling you.
 Mr. Nosrati and his team of experienced associates are here to answer these questions and resolve any concerns you may have in terms of the law in California, your rights as a worker, and the state of your future.
 Use this Frequently Asked Questions (FAQs) page as a jumping off point for your sexual harassment claim, and confide in our Los Angeles sexual harassment lawyers during a free consult for more in-depth information.
 Our consultations are always completely confidential.